Hospitality and Solidarity: Feminist Philosophy in Thought, History and Action, Study Circle 3 Nordic Summer University

 During the summer session of the Nordic Summer University nine different study circles have a full program during the days, and participants are welcome to join the programs depending on their interests.

-This year, the evening cultural program will be open for circles to propose an activity that is open to all participants.
 This can be organised by a specific circle or a combination of circles.
 Like other years, the feminist circle will organise one ‘Greek symposium’ – meaning reading a play together while drinking wine, preferably outside.
 If you have any other suggestions of a cultural program for the evening, please let us know and we can help you organise this.

 You are also welcome to participate without giving a presentation.
 Please apply by the same deadline if you’d like to join as a participant.